Image Credit: Denis Belitsky/Shutterstock.com

 Sophisticated processing methods are utilized to build 3D models of the magnetic properties of rocks from the surface down to depths of several kilometers.
 This classic method is used to complement other information used to model geology and geological structures down to those very deep layers.

 Spectral Radiometry or Gamma Spectrometry

-A gamma ray detector is positioned inside the plane to measure the natural radioactivity from elements such as potassium, uranium, and thorium in shallow soil and rocks.
-All rocks naturally contain isotopes which emit low levels of harmless radioactivity.
+A gamma-ray detector is positioned inside the plane to measure the natural radioactivity from elements such as potassium, uranium, and thorium in shallow soil and rocks.
+All rocks naturally contain isotopes that emit low levels of harmless radioactivity.
 The highly sensitive spectrometers take measurements of gamma rays released from the soil, the amount of which varies depending on the composition of the rock.